nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       An interface accessible via a web browser where users can control the forensicVM.

    Web Interface
-      The web-based platform from which users can manage and control the forensicVM.
-It offers different functionalities including shutting down the machine.
+      - **Web Interface for Managing ForensicVM**: A web-based platform from which users can manage and control the forensicVM.
+It offers different functionalities, including shutting down or stopping the machine.

-   Web Interface
-      The web-based platform from which users can manage and control the forensicVM.
-It offers different functionalities including stopping the machine.

-   Web Interface
-      A web-based platform through which users can manage, control, and reset the forensicVM.
+      - **Web Interface for Controlling ForensicVM**: A web-based platform through which users can manage, control, and reset the forensicVM.
 It is accessible through a browser and might be preferable for remote operations or specific service interfaces.

    Web Interface URL
       The web address used to access the forensicVM’s browser-based interface.

-   Web Remote Screen
+   Web Remote Screen / Web Remote Screen (Shutdown)
-      A specific section of the web interface tailored for remote access.
+      - **Web Remote Screen**: A specific section of the web interface tailored for remote access.
+It allows users to remotely control and manage the forensicVM, providing options like shutting down the machine.

-   Web Remote Screen (Shutdown)
-      A method to shut down the forensicVM when accessed remotely, offering flexibility for those working from distant locations or specific service interfaces.
+      - **Web Remote Screen (Shutdown)**: A method to shut down the forensicVM when accessed remotely, offering flexibility for those working from distant locations or specific service interfaces.

    Web Remote Screen Interface
       A web-based interface allowing users to remotely control and manage the forensicVM.
 It can be accessed after logging in.

-   Web Remote Screen Interface
-      A web-based interface allowing users to remotely control and manage the forensicVM.
-It can be accessed after logging in.

-   Web Remote Screen Interface
-      A web-based interface allowing users to remotely control and manage the forensicVM.
 It provides options to reset the machine, among other functionalities.

    Web Screen Interface
-      A web-based platform through which users can interact with and manage the forensicVM.
+      - **Web Screen Interface**: A web-based platform through which users can interact with and manage the forensicVM.

-   Web Screen Interface
-      An interface within the forensicVM that provides access to various settings including network configurations.

-   Web Screen Interface
-      An interface within the forensicVM that provides access to various settings including network configurations.
+      - **Web Screen Interface**: An interface within the forensicVM that provides access to various settings including network configurations.

-   Web Screen Interface
-      A web-based interface that provides access to various functionalities, including the ability to eject and manage media within the ForensicVM.
+      - **Web Screen Interface**: A web-based interface that provides access to various functionalities, including the ability to eject and manage media within the ForensicVM.

    Webscreen Console Main Area
       A description of the main area in the ForensicVM Webscreen Console.